Umitosan/E-commerce-hub/README.md

 * Add admin flash messages for adding, updating and deleting products.
 * Add admin links to navbar so admins can easily add, update and delete products.
 * Add integration testing for AJAX functionality.

+## Features completed

+* Users can add products the their cart from the home page
+* Users can view a product's details on the main page
+* Added an image to each product's details
+* Users can remove items from their cart more seamlessly than before
+* Added flash messages for clarity and friendliness.
+These show on sign in, sign up, and sign out.

 ## Prerequisites